Bhatiatrisha/tinDog/README.md

 # tinDog
-An introductory website for a dating app for dogs. made using html, Advanced css and bootstrap libraries. it is a mobile friendly site using @media queries. includes features like carousel, cardsetc
+An introductory website for a dating app for dogs.
+Made using html, Advanced css and bootstrap libraries.
+It is a mobile friendly site using @media queries.
+Includes features like carousel, cards etc